Curt Hennig: Personal life

 Hennig was married to Leonice Leonard.
 They had four children: Joseph, Amy, Kaite, and Hank.
 Joseph and Amy are professional wrestlers.
 In addition to his wife and four children, Hennig was survived by his parents, Larry and Irene; two brothers, Randy and Jesse; and two sisters, Sandra and Susan.

 Death

-On February 10, 2003, Hennig was found dead in a hotel room in Brandon, Florida at the age of 44, six weeks away from his 45th birthday.
-The Hillsborough County Medical Examiner's Office declared acute cocaine intoxication to be the cause of his death.
-It was stated by his father that steroids and painkillers also contributed to his death.
+On February 10, 2003, Hennig was found dead in a hotel room in Brandon, Florida at the age of 44.
+The Hillsborough County Medical Examiner's Office declared acute drug overdose to be the cause of his death.
+It was stated by his father that anabolic steroids and painkillers also contributed to his death.